Introduction

 What tools do I need for baseboard installation besides nails?

-A miter saw for cutting, a nail gun or hammer for fastening, a level for alignment, and a measuring tape for accurate measurements are essential tools for baseboard installation.
+In addition to finishing nails, you’ll require a miter saw for precise cuts, a nail gun or hammer for fastening, a level for ensuring alignment, and a measuring tape for accurate measurements.
+A Brad nailer can also be useful for attaching smaller pieces like shoe molding.

 How can I ensure my baseboards are level during installation?